deniscostadsc/playground/solutions/beecrowd/1258/problem.md

 ## Input

 The input contains several test cases.
-Each test case begins with a integer and positive $N$ ($1 ≤ N ≤ 60$), that indicates the amount of shirts that will be made for that class.
+Each test case begins with a integer and positive $N (1 \leq N \leq 60)$, that indicates the amount of shirts that will be made for that class.
 The next $2N$ lines contains information of each shirt (will be two lines of information for each shirt).
 The first line will contain the student's name and the second line will contain the color of the shirt details ("branco" -white or "vermelho" -red) followed by a space and the size of the shirt "P" "M" or "G".
 The input ends when the value of $N$ equals zero (0) and this number should not be processed.

 ## Output